embEDUx/documentation/usage/linux/README.md

 # Linux
 To create a Linux kernel **embEDUx** needs at least a *kernel* branch and a *platform* branch.
-The branches need to have the following name schema:
+The branches need to follow a certain name schema:

 ## Naming schema
 * Kernel branch: \<kernel\_version> (eg. 3.17.2)